PCRedHot/Accounting-System/README.md

 ### Step 1.
 Makefile

-If users use Accounting System for the first time, it's necessary to compile the executable programs from source files by reading Makefile.
+If you are using Accounting System for the first time, it's necessary to compile the executable programs from source files by reading Makefile.

 Users can type in the command below to compile run.cpp

     $ make run

-If succeed, users' terminal will display compilation process shown below
+If succeed, your terminal will display compilation process shown below

     g++ -c run.cpp
     g++ -c account.cpp